 Oh man, it’s that time of year when the fruit flies start showing up, uninvited I should add.
 It seems like when I bring home some delicious fresh peaches, we are inundated with those pesky fruit flies.
 Or they may be from a tomato, who knows, but they have arrived.
-They show up in the bathroom sometimes, you know the one that flies around as you try to swat it.
-Then you think you got it and another starts flying around.
-They’re a nuisance, that’s for sure.
+It’s that time of year for fruit flies, so I thought I better update this post.

 The next thing you know you can’t see where they are coming from.
-Are the fruit flies grazing on the peaches, the ripe apples or the plant you just purchased at the grocery store and need to get in the garden?
+Are the fruit flies grazing on the peaches, the ripe apples, or the plant you just purchased at the grocery store and need to get in the garden?
 I know never to leave any dishes in the kitchen sink and never any open food items of any kind.
 They love to show up and surprise us, right?

 What causes fruit flies?

-Fruit flies love a slimy sink drain, dirty dishes in the sink, cans of soda sitting there on the counter half finished.
+Fruit flies love a slimy sink drain, dirty dishes in the sink, and cans of soda sitting there on the counter half finished.
 Just keep looking around your home for wet wash rags, or a bucket of dirty water.
 Hopefully, you can find the source where they started.